 Pros and cons of an FHA 203(k) loan

-- FHA loans have low credit-score requirements: You can qualify for an FHA 203(k) loan with a credit score as low as 500.
-It’s a much lower minimum standard credit score than many other types of home loans.
+- Low credit requirement.
+You can qualify for an FHA 203(k) loan with a credit score as low as 500, which is 120 points lower than the minimum score required by most conventional mortgage lenders.

 - Low down payment requirement.
 A minimum 3.5% down payment is required for borrowers with a credit score of 580 or higher.
 Note that the requirement jumps to 10% for borrowers with a score between 500 and 579.

 - Loans can include remodeling costs.
 Instead of taking out a mortgage, plus getting additional loans for various home improvements, the 203(k) loan can help buyers find a single financing solution.